Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/structures/event.md

 If an event does not appear here, then it uses the simple base context format.

+### Event Properties

+Some events have a additional ``prop`` key.
+This contains extra event information.
+They are not documented here as they are self-explanatory when seen but can be considered stable to be relied upon.

 #### Reviews

 The context of a new review or a edit review event is a [Partial Review](partial-review.md) object